Good News in History, November 5 - Good News Network

 - NPR news show Morning Edition premiered (1979)

-- Apartheid fighter Govan Mbeki released from South African jail after 24 years (1987)
+- Apartheid fighter Govan Mbeki was released from South African jail after 24 years (1987)

-And, this day in 1469 is the birthday of Guru Nanak, a spiritual teacher and founder of Sikhism.
+Also, this day in 1469 was the birthday of Guru Nanak, a spiritual teacher and founder of Sikhism.
 He was a poet, a mystic, a philosopher, and a singer.
-His philosophy centered on belief in one God for all of creation, a God that is formless, omnipresent, compassionate, and attainable through prayer, humility, service, meditation, and virtuous living…
+His philosophy centered on belief in one God for all of creation, a God that is formless, omnipresent, compassionate, and attainable through prayer, humility, service, meditation, and virtuous living.

 Nanak (1469-1539) was born in Punjab, an area of Northern India and Pakistan.
 After a revelatory experience at the age of 37, Nanak traveled extensively to spread his message, that there is one God and one human race.
 He denounced ritualism, discrimination against women and against those of lower socioeconomic status.
 This philosophy became the foundation of Sikhism which is the fifth largest religion in the world.
 Guru is a term, used in reverence, for a supreme teacher in the Sikh tradition.
 Nanak’s followers became known as Sikhs, meaning seeker or truth or disciple.

+And, Happy 76th Birthday to Art Garfunkel, the singer, poet and actor who rose to fame in the 60s with the duo Simon and Garfunkel.
+Born in Queens, NY, the son of a traveling salesman, he met Simon in school while acting in a play.
+He is still performing–as a solo act, he attained a no.1 single–and in 1989, he released an acclaimed collection of prose poetry.
+He has also walked across Japan, Europe, and America, writing poetry along the way.
+(1941) –Photo by Adam Schartoff–CC